lynnfaraday/aresmush.com/_root/tutorials/code/quickstart/index.md

 ## What You'll Need

-The tutorial is interactive, so it works best when you have coder privileges on an actual Ares game.
-You can use the Headwiz character or assign the [coder role](/tutorials/manage/roles) to a character of your choice.
+This tutorial is interactive, so you'll need the Headwiz character or [coder permissions](/tutorials/manage/roles) on an actual Ares game.

-If you don't have privileges on an Ares game, you can always [install Ares locally](/tutorials/code/local-setup) so you have your own test game.
-If all else fails, the exercises still explain key concepts and contain useful reference code even if you can't get the satisfaction of running it.

 ## Getting Help